IoTOpen/grafana-datasource-lynx/README.md

 There is a script ```./grafana-dev.sh``` that starts a grafana 6.6.2 server and maps the dist dir into grafa plugins.

 It automatically installs grafana-piechart-panel and grafana-worldmap-panel plugins too.

+Make sure to run the script in the git root directory.